-Sometimes a diagnosis of metastatic cancer can cause anxiety and depression.
 If you feel that anxiety or low moods are getting the better of you or you're finding it hard to cope, it's important to get help.
 Try to talk with someone you know who is a good listener, join a support group or tell your GP.
 Medical social workers can also offer support to you and your family.

 Your doctor may also suggest medication to help with anxiety or depression.
-Often a short course of antidepressants or anti-anxiety medication can work well.
+Often a short course of medication can work well.
 Professional counselling can also be very helpful.